JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 So how do you return to a default initial state?
 You could of course keep a record of each transformation and apply the opposites, making sure you do this in the right order.

 But a better way is to enclose a sequence of changes of position, scale, and orientation in a pair of functions (`gsave()` and `grestore()`).
+After `gsave()`, you can change position, scale, orientation, and set styling information, draw and render as many paths as you want, but then all the changes to position, scale, orientation, etc. will be discarded when you call `grestore()`.

 The following code generates a grid of points in a nested loop.
 At each iteration:

 1. `gsave()` saves the current position, scale, and orientation on an internal stack.

 2. The graphics state is translated, scaled, and rotated.

-3. The `t()` function is called, and draws the triangle with the new settings.
+3. The `t()` function is called, and draws the triangular path with the new settings - scaled, rotated, and translated relative to the current values of the `x` and `y` coordinates defined by the loop variables.

-4. `grestore()` throws away any changes to position, scale, and rotation, then restores the previous state that was saved with `gsave()`.
+4. `grestore()` discards any changes to position, scale, and rotation, and restores them to the values they had just before the most recent `gsave()`.

 ```@example
 using Luxor